• Facebook

 A plate of spanakopita with two cut in half.

 I always order spanakopita when I go out to eat, it’s one of my all time favorite dishes.
 I’ve learned to recreate this restaurant favorite at home, and I have to say, my version is the best ever!
-It’s the perfect blend of spinach, cheese, onions and herbs.
+It’s the perfect blend of spinach, cheese, onions and herbs in a buttery crust.

 How do you make spanakopita?